Take Database Offline/Online

 The state diagram in Figure 1 represents the states for Sync Gateway and the connection between it and a Couchbase Server database.

-The state diagram illustrates two types of operations:
+The state diagram illustrates 2 types of operations:

-• Database-level operations: You can perform operations on specific databases independently.
-For example, two databases could be online, while a third database could be taken offline, resynchronized, and then brought back online.
+Database-level operations: You can perform operations on specific databases independently.
+For example, 2 databases could be online, while you take a third database offline, resynchronize it, and then bring it back online.

 Sync Gateway Configuration Mode Considerations